John567tn/hoshikage_kusa_community_app/README.md

 English:

-[Hoshikage Kusa Furry Community • HKFC GitHub Page(APP)]
+[Hoshikage Kusa Community • HKC GitHub Page(APP)]

 Slogan: "Here, every star-shadow deserves to be treated with tenderness."

-Abbreviated as Hoshikage Kusa Furry Community/HKFC, established on December 15, 2025, is a furry-culture-focused community founded and led by BiliBili Video creator - Gokugo(Ji-Wu).
+Abbreviated as Hoshikage Kusa Community/HKC, established on December 15, 2025, is a furry-culture-focused community founded and led by BiliBili Video creator - Gokugo(Ji-Wu).
 As a non-profit community powered by passion, we provide an open, inclusive, and equal platform for furries to communicate, interact, and expand their social networks.

 This APP content is licensed under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).